All Episodes

 But if we're going to be fair and talk about changing minds and listening to things that are said to us by politicians, why don't we start the program?

-And I want you to think about this in the context especially of the Iranian nuclear deal, which allows the Iranians to continue to spin their centrifuges twenty-five days before we give them inspections and and they get heads up on it.
+And I want you to think about this in the context, especially of the Iranian nuclear deal, which allows the Iranians to continue to spin their centrifuges 25 days before we give them inspections and they get heads up on it.

 That has been their goal from the beginning.

-How right is Obama in his ensure assurances that, well, the Iranians now they're they're limited in getting nuclear weapons.
+How right is Obama in his assurances that, well, the Iranians now, they're limited in getting nuclear weapons.

-There's no desire clearly to occupy, but it's a message.
+There's no desire clearly to occupy, but it's a message: stop using chemical weapons against innocent men, women, and children.

 This ridiculous civil war has gone on for seven years with no resolution at all, being fomented, by the way, by Putin.